| | Vol. 18 No. 9

 and parents who went through the program last year told the Times

+they found the experience a positive one.
 But the paper also quoted Bruce Poch, dean of admissions,

 Pomona C., who said, "I can't imagine how it's going to